-stories of the night before, and the challenge of making a 7am flight on a Friday morning.
-The ferry left dock.
+stories of the night before, and the challenge of making a 7 am flight on a Friday morning.
+The ferry left the dock.
 It was clear and hot.
-The ferry brought us to the other side of the water into a quaint town which name I can’t recall (Bainbridge Island).
+The ferry brought us to the other side of the water into a quaint town whose name I can’t recall (Bainbridge Island).
 We found some shade and waited for a bus to never arrive.
-An hour later we considered hitchhiking to The Patriot, then made a better decision to grab a beer… Eventually we made it the Patriot and cruised though narrow wooded roads with the windows open cooling us from the day’s weary travels.
-We made it to Austin’s place ( Kingston, Wa) with plenty of sunlight in the day.
+An hour later we considered hitchhiking to The Patriot, then made a better decision to grab a beer… Eventually, we made it The Patriot and cruised through narrow wooded roads with the windows open cooling us from the day’s weary travels.
+We made it to Austin’s place ( Kingston, WA) with plenty of sunlight in the day.
 Austin and Michelle greeted us both with welcoming hugs.
-I haven’t seen them in over a year and it quickly felt like no time had past.
+I haven’t seen them in over a year and it quickly felt like no time had passed.

-For the next few days everyone enjoyed music on the homely constructed stage, a lot of Rainer Lager, and late nights near the fire overlooking the Puget Sound.
-Through everyone I had the chance to meet there was definitely one conscientious.
-Though Austin’s dedication to the outdoors and hosting, we were all able to enjoy this amazing place together.
+For the next few days, everyone enjoyed music on the homely constructed stage, a lot of Rainer Lager, and late nights near the fire overlooking the Puget Sound.
+From everyone I had the chance to meet, there was definitely one conscience: that because of Austin’s dedication to the outdoors and hosting, we were all able to enjoy this amazing place together.